UPDATE 2-Golf-Latest scores in Presidents Cup foursomes

 (Updates with latest scores)

-Oct 5 Latest scores in the weather-delayed opening foursomes matches at the Presidents Cup between the United States and the Internationals at Muirfield Village Golf Club in Dublin, Ohio on Saturday (U.S. pairs first):
+Oct 4 Latest scores in Friday's weather-delayed foursomes matches at the 10th Presidents Cup between the United States and the Internationals being played at Muirfield Village Golf Club in Dublin, Ohio (U.S. pairs first):

-Bill Haas/Hunter Mahan lost to Ernie Els (South Africa)/Brendon de Jonge (Zimbabwe) 4&3
+Bill Haas/Hunter Mahan three down to Ernie Els (South Africa)/Brendon de Jonge (Zimbabwe) after nine holes

-Steve Stricker/Jordan Spieth beat Branden Grace (South Africa)/Richard Sterne (South Africa) 2&1
+Steve Stricker/Jordan Spieth two up on Branden Grace (South Africa)/Richard Sterne (South Africa) after eight holes

-Matt Kuchar/Tiger Woods three up on Louis Oosthuizen (South Africa)/Charl Schwartzel (South Africa) after 15 holes
+Matt Kuchar/Tiger Woods two up on Louis Oosthuizen (South Africa)/Charl Schwartzel (South Africa) after six holes

-Zach Johnson/Jason Dufner three down to Adam Scott (Australia)/Hideki Matsuyama (Japan) after 14 holes
+Zach Johnson/Jason Dufner two down to Adam Scott (Australia)/Hideki Matsuyama (Japan) after five holes

 Holders the U.S. led by 3-1/2 points to 2-1/2 after Thursday's opening fourball matches.
 (Editing by Mark Lamport-Stokes)